syscover/shopping-cart/README.md

 * id:string = Id of product
 * name:string = Name of product
 * quantity:float = Quantity of product than you want add
-* price:float = Price product by unit
+* inputPrice:float = Price product by unit
 * weight:float [default 1.000] = Weight of product
 * transportable:boolean [default true] = Set if product can to be delivery
 * taxRule:TaxRule[] [default []] = Set tax rules for this product